IgorFurman/PlanYourTrip/README.md

 - **App**: The App component is the main component of the application.
 It is responsible for rendering other components, managing scroll-related state, and handling window resize events.

--**AttractionsList** component is responsible for displaying a list of tourist attractions.
+- **AttractionsList** component is responsible for displaying a list of tourist attractions.
 It receives data from the Redux store and handles user interactions such as adding attractions to a visit list or showing attractions on the map.

 - **HotelsList** component is responsible for displaying a list of hotels.
 It receives data from the Redux store and handles user interactions such as adding hotels to a visit list or showing hotels on the map.

--**RestaurantsList** component is responsible for displaying a list of restaurants based on the user's search in a specific city.
+- **RestaurantsList** component is responsible for displaying a list of restaurants based on the user's search in a specific city.
 It includes the name, address, and rating of each restaurant.
 The component also provides options to show the restaurants on the map, add them to the "places to visit" list, and toggle the visibility of the list.

 - **MapContainer** component is responsible for displaying the Google Map and rendering markers for different places such as attractions, hotels, and restaurants.
 It utilizes the Google Maps API and interacts with the Redux store to manage the map state and selected places.